GoogleChromeLabs/ps-analysis-tool/README.md

 # Tool Architecture

-The Privacy Analysis tool is structured as a set of processing and analysis modules, and its output is tailored to different user interfaces for different use cases.
+Chrome Extensions are small programs that can be installed in Chrome to add new features or change the way Chrome works.Extensions can be used to do things like block ads, change the look of Chrome, or add new functionality to Chrome.
+The Privacy Analysis tool is implementented as a Chrome Extension structured as a set of processing and analysis modules, and producing output tailored to different user interfaces for different use cases.

 <p align="center">
   <img src="https://github.com/GoogleChromeLabs/ps-analysis-tool/assets/506089/6049673e-3508-4e03-8649-55b6f938abb9" width="70%" height="100%">